 Tombo had flourished in the Freetown Peninsula since pre-colonial times but in recent decades this prosperity has been on the decline due to an influx of Asian trawlers overfishing on its shores with clandestine support from corrupt officials.

 As a result, local fishermen of all ages are frequently forced to abandon life in Tombo and migrate in search of work.
 The women of the village have also lost their traditional livelihood, processing the catch and selling at market.

 Sulaiman Kamara and other local fishermen are passionately advocating on behalf of Tombo, in a desperate attempt to prevent an environmental disaster with West African fisheries on the brink of collapse.

-This event will be moderated by Dr Seye Abimbola, University of Sydney.
-Seye will be joined by The Cost of Cobalt director Robert Flummerfelt, and executive producer Fiona Lloyd-Davies, The New Boats director Lansana Mansaray, and Dr Mahdokht Shaibani, research fellow, Monash University.
+This event was moderated by Dr Seye Abimbola, University of Sydney.
+Seye will be joined by The Cost of Cobalt director Robert Flummerfelt, and executive producer Fiona Lloyd-Davies and Dr Mahdokht Shaibani, research fellow, Monash University.

 Unfortunately there was a power outage in Freetown, Sierra Leone, and The New Boats director Barmmy Boy was able to join us only briefly; here's the replay: